prevention-icon

 A well-known ecological pest, Argentine ants are aggressive and territorial, and will deter other native ant species from setting up a colony in their preferred area.
 They also attack nesting birds and hatching eggs.
 You’ll find their nests in wood, tree cavities, older shrubs and mulch.

-Argentine ants are light to bark brown in colour, with a small and slender build.
+Argentine ants are light to dark brown in colour, with a small and slender build.
 They grow 2.2-2.6mm long.

 Their diet includes sweets, decaying fruit, cereal, meat products as well as insects.